xoidlabs/xoid/README.md

 ### Derived state

-Atoms can be derived from other atoms.
+State can be derived from other atoms.
 This API was heavily inspired by **Recoil**.

 ```js
 const $alpha = create(3)